-Due to data privacy concerns, we can only access three-phase power distribution lines from three North Dakota electric distribution cooperatives (i.e., Capital Electric, Dakota Valley, Northern Plains) out of the 17 North Dakota electric distribution cooperatives (Figure 4.10).
+Due to data privacy concerns, we can only access three-phase power distribution lines from three North Dakota electric distribution cooperatives (i.e., Capital Electric, Dakota Valley, Northern Plains) out of the 17 North Dakota electric distribution cooperatives (Figure 4.12).
 After creating a 1-mile buffer around the three-phase power lines provided by these three electric cooperatives, we clipped the layer of irrigation potential land against the electric availability layer to obtain the locations and areas of cropland with irrigation potential based on soil suitability and water and power availabilities.
-Figure 4.11 shows the locations of these lands and Table 4.4 summarizes the areas of these land parcels with the highest potential for future irrigation development.
+Figure 4.13 shows the locations of these lands and Table 4.4 summarizes the areas of these land parcels with the highest potential for future irrigation development.

-Figure 4.10.
+Figure 4.12.
 North Dakota's electric distribution cooperatives (Source: North Dakota Association of Rural Electric Cooperatives).

-Figure 4.11.
-Croplands with irrigation potential within one mile from three-phase power lines of Capital Electric, Dakota Valley, and Northern Plains Cooperatives.
+Figure 4.13.
+Croplands with irrigation potential within one mile from three-phase power lines of Capital Electric, Dakota Valley, and Northern Plains Cooperatives, under (a) Scenario 1 and (b) Scenario 2.

-Table 4.4 shows that in the three above-mentioned electric cooperatives' service areas, approximately 0.75 million acres of cropland are within a one-mile distance of the existing three-phase power lines of these cooperatives, which are about 7.8% of the croplands with irrigation potential based on soil suitability and water availability analysis.
-Thirteen (13) of these 18 counties have more than 1,000 acres of croplands that are readily available for irrigation development.
+Table 4.4 shows that in the three above-mentioned electric cooperatives' service areas, approximately 66 to 76 thousand acres of cropland, depending upon groundwater availability scenarios, are within a one-mile distance of the existing three-phase power lines of these cooperatives.
+This represents about 7.2% of the croplands with irrigation potential based on the soil suitability and water availability analyses.
+Twelve (12) of these 18 counties have more than 1,000 acres of croplands that are readily available for irrigation development under either groundwater availability scenario.